Marko-Cv/word-counter/README.md

 ## Usage
 1. Run one of the following:\
 a.
-To save a csv of word counts only:\
+To save a CSV of word counts only:\
 `python3 word_count.py --w`\
 b.
-To save a csv of phrase counts only:\
+To save a CSV of phrase counts only:\
 `python3 word_count.py --p 'phrase1' 'phrase2' 'etc'`\
 c.
 To save both:\
 `python3 word_count.py --w --p 'phrase1' 'phrase2' 'etc'`